Rodney House School Offer

-- At Rodney House the EYFS and Key Stage One curriculum is delivered through focused activities, supported play, individual and group activities.
+- At Rodney House the curriculum is delivered through focused activities, supported play, individual and group activities.
 Emphasis is placed on firsthand experience, play skills and the importance of consolidation.
 Assessment is carefully used to plan children’s next steps in learning.

 - A different theme is explored each half term that over the year provides children with a wide range of exciting learning experiences.
 Pupil led planning and carefully differentiation is embedded practice in each class.

 - The EYFS prime areas are at the centre of learning at Rodney House, a total communication approach through which symbols, objects, signing and ACC to support the spoken word is embedded both in and out of the classroom.

-- Key Stage One learning builds upon the principles of the EYFS while ensuring the subjects of the National Curriculum are delivered in a challenging and thematic way, as children are gently introduced to more formal learning styles in addition to learning through play.
+- Key Stage One and Two learning builds upon the principles of the EYFS while ensuring the subjects of the National Curriculum are delivered in a challenging and thematic way, as children are gently introduced to more formal learning styles in addition to learning through play.